mvolkmann/MyUnixEnv/notes/GoNotes.md

 - values of fields can be other structs, nested to any depth
 - often will want to define a type name for a struct
 - use the dot operator to get and set fields
-- can be anonymous or assigned to a type
+- can be anonymous (less common) or assigned to a type (more common)
 - anonymous struct example

   ```go